-Gomez, Edward M. "Naoto Nakagawa's Art of Seeing and Being," HYPERALLERGIC, October 3, 2015.
+Gomez, Edward M.: "Naoto Nakagawa's Art of Seeing and Being," Hyperallergic, October 3, 2015.
 "Art like Nakagawa’s also seems to propose that to see is to be — that seeing is indelibly linked to the apprehension that one exists.
 It’s an art that revels in the fleeting, ever-changing nature of being, and now more than ever advocates for some kind of engagement with that awareness.
 Beyond its expertly rendered alarm clocks, stuffed birds, chain saws, clusters of shimmering stars and wayward planets, that sense of enlightened consciousness may be its real subject, after all."
-Click here.
+For the complete article, click here.

 RECENT SOLO EXHIBITION:

 "1,000 Portraits of Hope" at Kondo Hall Marioka, Iwate Prefecture, Japan.
 September 30 - October 10, 2016.